alphagov/govuk-rfcs/rfc-117-container-runtime.md

 Running containers in production allows for a reduction in the difference between development environments and production.
 For example, it can allow developers to test some configuration changes locally, without having to deploy to an environment.
 This can lead to bugs being found more quickly, and faster development cycles.

 Other improvements to GOV.UK’s development lifecycle (such as moving to continuous deployment) will be easier to implement on a container based infrastructure than they would in the current virtual machine based infrastructure.

+A container runtime aligns with the [GOV.UK Infrastructure Architecture Goals for 2021]( https://docs.google.com/document/d/1ooN7wkYhEGvceGe9Qz_HNZa-GPtrjzK_vA4vfWYVn4c/edit#heading=h.cdrr7rv9t98f) to isolate applications through containers.
+This will give us better control of how resources are matched to applications.

+The TechOps strategy is to use common components where available.
+GOV.UK has been following the strategy by using hosted versions of software ([ElasticSearch](https://aws.amazon.com/elasticsearch-service/) and [Postgres](https://aws.amazon.com/rds/)) and services ([Notify](https://www.notifications.service.gov.uk)) where available.
+Using a container runtime is a continuation of this policy.

+GOV.UK has already containerised its development environment ([rfc-106](https://www.github.com/alphagov/govuk-rfcs/106)) and uses production-like containers in the [publishing-e2e-tests](https://github.com/alphagov/publishing-e2e-tests).
+A container runtime will narrow the gap between development, test and production.

 ### Risks of this approach